-Index for AI research blogs / Geoff Davis London
+Index for AI research blogs / Geoff Davis UAL CCI London

 I am doing research into computer text generation, specifically machine learning and text generation, in a field generally known as AI or artificial intelligence, at University of London CCI Camberwell London.
 My research supervisor is Professor Mick Grierson (see credits at bottom).
-I’m also doing other practice-based artworks for an exhibition in 2021.
+I’m also making other practice-based artworks, these are currently experiments only.

-I previously programmed ‘story generators’ in the days of home micros.
+I previously programmed story generators on a Sinclair ZX Spectrum, in the days of home microcomputers.
 The first computer poems were generated in 1953.
 So literature and computing has a long history.

 2020 research: what happens when writers use a computer text generator to help write various types of articles?
 What are their experiences when doing this hybrid activity?
 This is open-ended (no hypothesis, grounded research) and multi-modal.